rsachdeva/drive-deposits/README.md

     - **Delta Growth**: Retrieves a list of deposits for a given portfolio UUID, sorted by the delta growth criteria.
     - **Maturity Date**: Fetches a list of deposits for a given portfolio UUID, sorted by the maturity date.

-The Lambda function interacts with an AWS DynamoDB table to read and query the required data.
+This serverless microservice interacts with an AWS DynamoDB table to read and query the required data.
 It utilizes the `aws-sdk-rust` crate to communicate with the DynamoDB service.
-The Axum web framework is used to define the API routes and handle HTTP requests and responses.
+The Axum web framework is used to define the API routes and handle HTTP requests and responses, making it a highly efficient and scalable component of the DriveDeposits microservices ecosystem.

 [Back to Table of Contents](#table-of-contents)

-### Deployment
+### Deployment of DriveDeposits Microservices

-This project uses SAM (Serverless Application Model) for deploying the following AWS resources:
+This project uses SAM (Serverless Application Model) for deploying the following AWS resources that support our microservices architecture:

 - EventBridge
 - EventBus
 - Targets (including CloudWatch Log group)
-- Lambda function
+- Lambda functions (for serverless microservices)
 - DynamoDB table

-The SAM-based deployment streamlines the process of setting up and managing these AWS services for the DriveDeposits application.
+The SAM-based deployment streamlines the process of setting up and managing these AWS services for the DriveDeposits microservices application.

-This project also utilizes the [Justfile](https://github.com/casey/just) for managing project-level recipes.
+This project also utilizes the [Justfile](https://github.com/casey/just) for managing project-level recipes and microservices deployment tasks.

-#### deploy everything -- aws deployment related commands for EventBridge, EventBus, Cloudwatch log groups and Lambda target function for writing to DynamoDB and Lambda DynamoDB reader
+#### Deploy all serverless microservices and AWS resources

 `just deploy-drive-deposits-dynamodb-queries`

-calls dependent recipes - deploys [event bus and then event rules with lambda target] and then lambda function for queries
+This command calls dependent recipes to deploy the entire microservices ecosystem, including the event bus, event rules with lambda targets, and lambda functions for queries.

-#### delete everything -- aws deployment related commands for EventBridge, EventBus, Cloudwatch log groups and Lambda target function for writing to DynamoDB and Lambda DynamoDB reader
+#### Delete all serverless microservices and AWS resources

 `just deployed-delete-drive-deposits-event-bus`

-calls dependent recipes - deletes (event rule with lambda target and then event bus) and then queries from dependent recipes (with deployed-delete-drive-deposits-dynamodb-queries)

-#### create aws deployment related commands for EventBridge, EventBus, Cloudwatch log groups and Lambda Write DynamoDB function
+This command calls dependent recipes to delete all deployed microservices and resources, including event rules, lambda targets, event bus, and query-related resources.

+#### Deploy event bridge with event rules and target lambda microservices components

 `just deploy-drive-deposits-event-rules`

-calls dependent recipe and also creates event bus from dependent recipe
+This command deploys the event-driven components of our microservices architecture, including EventBridge, EventBus, and related resources.

-#### AWS Deployment for Lambda Function with API Gateway and Lambda DynamoDB Reader
+#### Deploy Lambda Function with API Gateway and DynamoDB Reader microservices components

 `just deploy-drive-deposits-dynamodb-queries-only`

-#### Run REST gateway and gRPC Servers
+#### Run server-based microservices (REST gateway and gRPC Servers)

 `just run-drive-deposits-grpc-server`
 `just run-drive-deposits-rest-grpc-gateway-server`

+#### Test microservices integration

-#### Send http request to rest gateway server
+Send an HTTP request to the REST gateway server, which communicates with other microservices:

-This sends the full Portfolio request body to the REST gateway server that sends the request to the gRPC server.
-The gRPC server then performs calculations and sends calculation events to AWS EventBridge with targets for log groups, and a Lambda function connected to DynamoDB.

 `just post-calculate-portfolio-valid`

+This command tests the full microservices pipeline, from the REST gateway to the gRPC server, through to AWS EventBridge and Lambda functions.

-Follow up with [Data population](#data-population) section to see how to query the data.
+Follow up with the [Data population](#data-population) section to see how to query data across the microservices.

-#### Command for AWS Lambda Invoke Check Directly
+#### Test AWS Lambda microservice directly

 `just aws-invoke-drive-deposits-event-rules-lambda`